ceglabsagarshinde/COA1_GENE/HYPHYMP_Relax/All_species_Relax/Readme.md

 Rodents_unsaturated_functional

-For relax test on a duplicated copy of the COA1 gene in different groups, we labelled one duplicated copy as foreground (and removed the other copy of the species) and functional species as background.
-All duplicated groups of COA1 gene are mentioned below with their folders, and each folder contains code for relax test(duplication_relax.sh).
+3. For relax test on a duplicated copy of the COA1 gene in different groups, we labelled one duplicated copy as foreground (and removed the other copy of the species) and functional species as background.
+All duplicated groups of COA1 genes are mentioned below with their folders, and each folder contains code for relax test(duplication_relax.sh).

 Feliformia_duplicate

 Caniformia_duplicate

 Primates_duplicate